 If you find it difficult to remove the clings, simply heat with a hair dryer for a few seconds.
 The clings should loosen and remove easily.

-If you enjoyed these window clings, I hope you’ll check out these other ideas:
+If you enjoyed this project, let me know in the comments!
+I also hope you’ll check out these other ideas:

 Similar Posts